SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 m
 ```
 You hopefully know which grid this data comes on, let us assume it is a regular
-latitude-longitude grid, which we call the `FullClenshawGrid`.
-Note that for the spectral
+latitude-longitude grid, which we call the `FullClenshawGrid` (in analogy to the Gaussian grid based
-transform this should not include the poles, so the 96x47 matrix size here corresponds
+on the Gaussian quadrature).
+Note that for the spectral transform this should not include the poles,
+so the 96x47 matrix size here corresponds to 23 latitudes north and south of the Equator respectively
-to
+plus the equator (=47).

-We now wrap this matrix
+We now wrap this matrix into a `FullClenshawGrid` (`input_as=Matrix` is required because all
+grids organise their data as vectors, see [Creating data on a RingGrid](@ref))
-therefore to associate it with the necessary grid information
+therefore to associate it with the necessary grid information like its coordinates
 ```@example speedytransforms
 map = FullClenshawGrid(m, input_as=Matrix)